Sierra (retailer): History

-On January 12, 2009, during the financial crisis, the company laid off approximately 130 employees at the retail and outlet store (and fulfillment center) in Cheyenne.
+On January 12, 2009, as a result of the 2008 financial crisis, the company laid off approximately 130 employees at the retail and outlet store (and fulfillment center) in Cheyenne.

-TJX acquired the domain sierra.com in August 2018 from Activision, which owned the assets of Sierra Entertainment.
+It was acquired for an estimated $200 million (€) by Framingham, Massachusetts–based TJX in December 2012.
 TJX subsequently shortened the name "Sierra Trading Post" to Sierra.

 Catalogs

 The first catalog had 16 pages of hand-drawn merchandise printed in duotone.
 As of December 2017, the catalog is no longer in production.